manh-trinhquoc/awesome-wordpress/README.md

 30.4 Photo Gallery by Supsystic - Photo Gallery with visual editor to build amazing photo galleries.
 Responsive mobile ready gallery include grid, carousel, polaroid and more templates
 ### 31. Slider
 31.1 Slider by SupSystic - Responsive Slider by Supsystic - the ultimate slideshow solution.
 Build image, video and content sliders with professional slider / slideshow template.

 31.2 Ultimate Responsive Image Slider - Add Fully Responsive Image Slider To Your WordPress Blog.

 31.3 Slider WD - This WordPress slider plugin is a great tool for creating responsive sliders.
 It uses various transition effects.

 31.4 Master Slider - The most advanced responsive and HTML5 WordPress slider plugin with touch swipe navigation that works smoothly on desktop and devices.

 31.5 Meta silder - Easy to use WordPress Slider plugin.
 Create responsive slideshows with Nivo Slider, Flex Slider, Coin Slider and Responsive Slides.
+### 32. Menu
+32.1 Nav Menu Roles - This plugin lets you hide custom menu items based on user roles.
+So if you have a link in the menu that you only want to show to logged in users, certain types of users, or even only to logged out users, this plugin is for you.
+32.2 Responsive Menu - This is a Highly Customisable Responsive Menu Plugin for WordPress 32.3 Max Mega Menu - Easy to use drag & drop WordPress Mega Menu plugin.
+Create Mega Menus using Widgets.
+Responsive, retina & touch ready.

 ## Starter theme, plugin boiler plate.
 1. Astra free